 “[Leadership is] about creating a values-based umbrella large enough to accommodate the various interests of followers, but focused enough to direct their energies in pursuit of a common good.”
 (O’Toole, 1996, p. xi)

-We invite you to actively engage with us as we explore what that means as a member of the UNTHSC community!
+We invite you to actively engage with us as we explore what that means as a student leader at UNTHSC!

-All governments, classes and student organizations are required to have at least 1 representative at each meeting.
+Reminder: All governments, classes and student organizations are required to have at least one (1) representative at each meeting.

 If you have any questions, please stop by the Office of Student Development located in SSC 204 or email StudentLeadershipPrograms@unthsc.edu or call 817-735-5006